AleksBojanic/Ticket-Viewer/README.md

-# CodingChallenge for Zendesk
+# Coding Challenge for Zendesk
-Intern Coding Challenge for Zendesk.
+###Intern Coding Challenge for Zendesk.
 A simple ticket viewing application that connects to the Zendesk API.

 * Author : Aleksandar Bojanic
 * Language : Java